Bryan Reynolds Player Props: Pirates vs. Brewers

 Bryan Reynolds At The Plate

-- Reynolds has an OPS of .818, fueled by an OBP of .349 and a team-best slugging percentage of .469 this season.
+- Reynolds leads Pittsburgh in slugging percentage (.464) thanks to 29 extra-base hits.

-- Among the qualifying batters in baseball, his batting average ranks 38th, his on-base percentage ranks 49th, and he is 48th in the league in slugging.
+- Among qualified hitters, he ranks 43rd in batting average, while his on-base percentage ranks 54th and he is 53rd in slugging.

-- Looking at the 64 games he has played this year, he's homered in six of them (9.4%), and in 2.5% of his trips to the plate.
+- Looking at the 65 games he has played this season, he's hit a home run in six of them (9.2%), and in 2.5% of his trips to the dish.

-- Reynolds has had at least one RBI in 34.4% of his games this season (22 of 64), with two or more RBI seven times (10.9%).
-He has also accounted for three or more of his team's runs in four contests.
+- Reynolds has driven in a run in 22 games this year (33.8%), including seven games with more than one RBI (10.8%).
+He has also driven in three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.